Italy: Puglia and Matera - Their History, Art, Architecture, and Cuisine

 After breakfast, we'll depart for Lecce.
 Along the way we'll stop in Manduria, where the prestigious Primitivo di Manduria is produced.
 We'll visit the local winery and enjoy a country-style lunch.

 In the afternoon we'll arrive in Lecce, which, with its elegance, culture, and wealth of art, is known as the "Florence of the South."
-After checking in at our centrally located hotel, we'll take a guided walking tour of the historical center of Lecce, with its beautifully embellished Baroque-style monuments.
+After checking in at our centrally located Hotel Patria Palace, where we will stay for two nights, we'll take a guided walking tour of the historical center of Lecce, with its beautifully embellished Baroque-style monuments.
 We'll visit the Basilica di Santa Croce, site of the most important local Roman ruins, and the Duomo, which stands in one of the loveliest piazzas of Italy.
 Evening at leisure in Lecce.

 June 14: Otranto / Lecce